 – Otherwise (NoOutputOfPriorPicsFlag is equal to 0), all picture storage buffers containing a picture that is marked as "not needed for output" and "unused for reference" are emptied (without output), and all non-empty picture storage buffers in the DPB are emptied by repeatedly invoking the "bumping" process specified in subclause F.13.5.2.4, and the DPB fullness is set equal to 0.

+– Otherwise, if nuh_layer_id of the current picture is greater than 0 and NoClrasOutputFlag is equal to 1 for picture with nuh_layer_id equal to 0 in the access unit containing the current picture, the following ordered steps are applied:

+– NoOutputOfPriorPicsFlag of the current picture is set equal to NoOutputOfPriorPicsFlag of the picture with nuh_layer_id equal to 0 in the access unit containing the current picture.

+– The value of NoOutputOfPriorPicsFlag derived for the decoder under test is applied for the HRD as follows:

+– If NoOutputOfPriorPicsFlag is equal to 1, all picture storage buffers in the DPB are emptied without output of the pictures they contain, and the DPB fullness is set equal to 0.

-– Otherwise (the current picture is not an IRAP picture with NoRaslOutputFlag equal to 1 or with nuh_layer_id not equal to 0), all picture storage buffers containing a picture which are marked as "not needed for output" and "unused for reference" are emptied (without output).
+– Otherwise (NoOutputOfPriorPicsFlag is equal to 0), all picture storage buffers containing a picture that is marked as "not needed for output" and "unused for reference" are emptied (without output), and all non-empty picture storage buffers in the DPB are emptied by repeatedly invoking the "bumping" process specified in subclause F.13.5.2.4, and the DPB fullness is set equal to 0.

+Otherwise, all picture storage buffers containing a picture which are marked as "not needed for output" and "unused for reference" are emptied (without output).
 For each picture storage buffer that is emptied, the DPB fullness is decremented by one.
 The variable currLayerId is set equal to nuh_layer_id of the current decoded picture and when one or more of the following conditions are true, the "bumping" process specified in subclause F.13.5.2.4 is invoked repeatedly while further decrementing the DPB fullness by one for each additional picture storage buffer that is emptied, until none of the following conditions are true:

 – The number of pictures with nuh_layer_id equal to currLayerId in the DPB that are marked as "needed for output" is greater than sps_max_num_reorder_pics[ HighestTid ] from the active SPS (when currLayerId is equal to 0) or from the active layer SPS for the value of currLayerId (when currLayerId is not equal to 0).